hesic73/gomoku_rl/README.md

 # Gomoku RL

-DQN is under development (and basically wrong).

-**Empirically, Independent RL is enough (and in fact much better than PSRO).** In PSRO, if the initial strategy is unskilled, subsequent strategies easily overfit.
-As mentioned in [[1]](#refer-anchor-1), due to Gomoku's asymmetry, it's hard to train a network to play both black and white.
+**Empirically, Independent RL is enough (and in fact much better than PSRO).** As mentioned in [[1]](#refer-anchor-1), due to Gomoku's asymmetry, it's hard to train a network to play both black and white.

-**Note: although AI has learned complex strategies, it is still difficult to defeat humans at present.
+**Note: although it has learned complex strategies, AI still cannot defeat humans 100%.
 In the first screenshot, humans defeated AI, while in the second screenshot, humans lost to AI.**

 ![](/images/lose1.gif)
 ![](/images/win1.gif)